edurbrito/bombardier-II/docs/README.md

 As we've had imagined the possibility to play in different scenes, which, here, represent different cities with their own buildings, monsters, and some other features, we needed to ensure their custom creation every time a new scene was returned.
 In order to accomplish this, in respect to SRP - in terms of relating the specific purpose of creating a new custom scene to a module only-, we decided to add some SceneCreators.
 There is, now, a base class, providing us with the necessary abstraction to also ensure the OCP, and its subclasses, each one creating its own detailed/featured city.
 [See here more of the details on the evolution of this problem and its solution.](https://github.com/FEUP-LPOO/lpoo-2020-g72/commits/master/src/src/main/java/com/lpoo/g72/creator)

 ##### The Pattern
-We have applied the <strong>Factory Method</strong> pattern, which allowed us to represent different SceneCreators, each one returning a different scene, with their own features.
+We have applied the **Factory Method** pattern, which allowed us to represent different SceneCreators, each one returning a different scene, with their own features.
 Now, we may have tons of different scenes, different cities, random ones, etc.

 ##### Implementation